wcj365/healthcare/prep_notes/online_session_04.md

 - Telehealth/m-health/e-health/

 ## How about alternative medicine
-- Idea: Our body and our self-discipline are the root of health and are the best healthcare technology
+- Idea: Our body and our self-discipline are the root of health and are the best technology for health and healing
-- Traditional Chinese Medicine (TCM)
+- India's Ayuervedic medicine, Yoga, meditation
-- Ayuervedic medicine
+- Traditional Chinese Medicine (TCM), herbs, acupuncture